HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: RESULTS

 To validate the feasibility of the proposed method, a packing robotic system is set up (Fig. \ref{fig:setup}).

-To obtain the box heightmap \textit{Intel \textregistered\ RealSense \texttrademark\ L515} LiDAR camera is used.
+To obtain the box heightmap, \textit{Intel \textregistered\ RealSense \texttrademark\ L515} LiDAR camera is used.
 The image obtained from the sensors is cropped, padded, and threshold-filtered to mitigate noise around the bottom of the box.
-Two best performing models (HERB CS0.9 and HERB CS0.6) are qualitatively assessed to determine their robustness to real-world input and predicted poses.
+The two best-performing models (HERB CS0.9 and HERB CS0.6) are qualitatively assessed to determine their robustness to real-world input and predicted poses.
 A demonstration of this assessment is performed by perturbing the predicted poses under real sensory input~(Fig.~\ref{fig:packs}).
-Following this assessment, we chose CS0.6 as the preferable parameter setting for operation.
-We further discuss our findings in Sec.~\ref{sec:disc}.
+Following this assessment, we chose CS0.6 as the preferred parameter setting for operation.
+We further discuss our findings in Sect.~\ref{sec:disc}.

-A Baxter \textregistered\ bi-manual robot equipped with two electric parallel grippers \cite{noauthor_baxter_2014} is selected as our robotic platform.
-The range of one gripper is adjusted for grasping smaller objects, and that of the other is adjusted to grasp larger objects from the dataset.
-We used \textit{ROS Noetic} \cite{noauthor_robotic_nodate} to facilitate picking, placing, and interfacing with HERB.
+A Baxter\textregistered\ bi-manual robot equipped with two electric parallel grippers is selected as our robotic platform.
+The range of one gripper is adjusted to grasp smaller objects, while the other is adjusted for larger objects from the dataset.
+We used \textit{ROS Noetic} to facilitate picking, placing, and interfacing with HERB.
 A video demonstrating the HERB system performance is included as supplementary material.